 Simply dodge them or, bargain the price if interested.
-One can also find plenty of shops selling accessories.
-In these shops, the price is lower.
-For bulk purchase, ask for wholesale price.
-Or discount per item if the vendor resists giving a wholesale price.
+Shoppers can find plenty of other shops selling accessories.
+In this case, who knows, the price might be lower.
+For bulk purchases, ask for the wholesale price.
+Or ask for a discount per item if the vendor insists on giving a wholesale price.

 There are many types of materials used to make accessories.
-But the cheapest accessories usually the ones with wooden materials.
-Rings made from silver alloy cost starts from Rp30.000 to Rp50.000.
+But the cheapest accessories are usually the ones with wooden materials.
+The price for a ring made from silver alloy starts around Rp30.000 to Rp50.000.

 As for necklaces, generally, the initial price is around Rp25.000.
-A buyer with good bargaining skills even can get Rp10.000 for 1 piece.
+A buyer with good bargaining skills even can get Rp10.000 for 1 piece of necklace.

 Cheap Paintings at Sukawati Art Market

 Painting lovers, get ready to have many new collections.
 Oil painting with a canvas as the medium is abundant here.
-From landscape to abstract painting, the market has all.
-Mainly the paintings are about Balinese dancers, rice field, and Balinese daily lives.
+From landscape to abstract painting, the market has it all.
+Mainly the paintings are about Balinese dancers, rice fields, and Balinese daily lives.

 Small or big painting, choose whatever suits one’s style.
 Cheap price also applies to these products.
 Even with Rp100.000, shoppers can get at least one small painting.
 But of course, it requires bargaining skills too.

 In the end, the deal price is always cheaper compared to other art markets.
 One can get a painting for Rp150.000 here.
 While in Kuta, that will cost Rp350.000 for the same painting.

 Rattan bags have been on the hype in the last few years.
 Why not get one (or some) here?
-Cute rattan bags here are sold in different diameters and patterns.
-Small, medium, and large ones.
-Each comes with a different price.
+Cute rattan bags here are available in different sizes and patterns.
+Small, medium, and large ones each comes with a different price.

-However, the price isn’t different much to other places in the Ubud area.
+However, the price isn’t much different to other places like in the Ubud art market.
 The small round rattan bags start from $19.
 After bargaining, the price can get lower to $15.
 As for the largest one it cost around $34.

 Other unique choices to make for gifts include some wood carvings, masks, and woven basketry.
 These three aren’t that popular among tourists.
-But for people looking for a decent and unique native gift, those three will do.
+But for people looking for a decent and unique gift, this three will do.